 Member Age Position

 Ilan Cohn, Ph.D.
-65 Chairman of the Board
+66 Chairman of the Board

 Pnina Fishman, Ph.D.
-72 Chief Executive Officer, Director
+73 Chief Executive Officer, Director

-Motti Farbstein 57 Chief Operating and Financial Officer
+Motti Farbstein 58 Chief Operating and Financial Officer

 Sari Fishman, Ph.D.
-49 VP of Business Development
+50 VP of Business Development

-Guy Regev(1)(2)(3)(4)(5) 51 Director
+Guy Regev(1)(2)(3)(4)(5) 52 Director

+Guy Regev(1)(2)(3)(4)(3) 32 Director

-Abraham Sartani, M.D.(4) 74 Director
+Abraham Sartani, M.D.(4) 75 Director

-Israel Shamay (1)(2)(5) 56 Director
+W 15

+Yoseph Bornstein 64 Director

-Yaacov Goldman (1)(2)(3)(4)(5) 65 Director
+Yaacov Goldman (1)(2)(3)(4)(5) 66 Director

-(1) Member of the Compensation Committee
+- (1) Member of the Compensation Committee

-(2) Member of the Audit Committee
+- (2) Member of the Audit Committee

 - (3) External Director under Israeli Law

 - (4) Independent Director under Israeli Law

 - (5) Independent Director under the NYSE American rules

 Ilan Cohn, Ph.D.
 Ilan Cohn, Ph.D. is a patent attorney and a founding partner at the patent attorney firm Cohn, de Vries, Stadler & Co. since December 2020.
 Previously, Dr. Cohen was a senior partner at Reinhold Cohn and Partners, where he has been an attorney since 1986.
 Dr. Cohn co-founded Can-Fite, served as its Chief Executive Officer until September 2004, served on our Board of Directors since 1994 and since May 30, 2013 serves as the Chairman of the Can-Fite Board of Directors.
 Dr. Cohn has also been a director of OphthaliX since November 21, 2011.
 Dr. Cohn holds a Ph.D. in biology and is a patent attorney with many years of experience in the biopharmaceutical field.
 He has served on the Board of Directors of a number of life science companies, including Discovery Laboratories Inc. (formerly Ansan Pharmaceuticals), a U.S. public company.
 Dr. Cohn has also been involved in the past in management of venture capital funds focused on investments in the life sciences industry.
 Dr. Cohn served a number of years as a co-chairman of the Biotech Committee of the US-Israeli Science and Technology Commission.
-Dr. Cohn is also currently a member of the Board of Directors of I.C.R.C.
-Management Ltd, Famillion BVI Ltd. and Famillion Ltd. (a subsidiary of Famillion BVI Ltd.).
 Dr. Cohn holds a Ph.D. in Biology from the Hebrew University of Jerusalem.